hvishnoi1/backend-api-testing-docs/SSP-Portal (BE-API)_ Unit test.md

 ## Strategy

+The testing strategy should inform the project mannagers, developers, testers and other people involved.
+The test strategy should clearly define the
+following:

+- **Scope:** What to test, why to test, people involved
+- **Testing environemnt:** Staging, dev, prod tests
+- **Testing tools:** Junit, Mockito
+- **Summary:** Test reports, coverage

 ### What to test

 We need to ensure that we are covering the piece(s) of code we develop by tests.
 These tests should measure the application’s behaviour and verify whether they are expected or not.
-We need to test each piece of the Model, View and Controller (MVC) as well as the implemented logic.
-This means that we need to test data storage/retrieval from the database, ensuring that the connections between the views and the models are well-handled at the controller level, including the exposed APIs for external uses and the correctness of what the users are seeing/interacting within a view.
-Each of these major components requires unit tests, and at each minor layer deeper, tests need to be provided.
+We need to test each business layer that we are implementing and verify their behaviour.
+This involves layers such as DAO to be verified for storage/retreival from a database, mapper should be verified to map rows to DTO objects, service layer to sanitize proper and improper data and rest layer to properly parse data and handle errors.

 ## Testing Guidelines

 ### Principles

-- Tests should be fast
+- Tests should be **fast**
-- Tests should be simple
+- Tests should be **simple**
-- Tests should not duplicate implementation logic
+- Tests should **not duplicate implementation logic**
-- Tests should be readable
+- Tests should be **readable**
-- Tests should be deterministic
+- Tests should be **deterministic**
-- Make sure they are a part of the build process
+- Make sure they are a **part of the build process**

 ### Practices